Hochschild cohomology of Beilinson algebras of graded down-up algebras with weights ($n,m$): Abstract

 \section{Abstract}

-Let $A=A(\alpha, \beta)$ be a graded down-up algebra with weights $(\deg x, \deg y)=(n,m)$ and $\beta \neq 0$, and $\nabla A$ the Beilinson algebra of $A$.
-Note that $A$ is a $3$-dimensional cubic AS-regular algebra.
-Assume that $\gcd(n, m)=1$ and $m \geq n$.
-If $n=1$ and $m=1$, then a description of the Hochschild cohomology group of $\nabla A$ was already known by Belmans.
-If $n=1$ and $m \geq 2$, then the dimensional formula of the Hochschild cohomology group of $\nabla A$ was given by the first author and Ueyama.
-In this paper, we give the dimensional formula of the Hochschild cohomology group of $\nabla A$ for the case that $n \geq 2$ and $m \geq 2$.
-As a byproduct of this dimensional formula, we prove that, for $m>n>1$, the derived category of a non-commutative projective scheme associated to $A$ is not equivalent to the derived category of any smooth projective surface.
-Moreover, we give the ring structure on the Hochschild cohomology group with the Yoneda product for the case that $m\geq n\geq 1$.
+Let $A=A(\alpha, \beta)$ be a graded down-up algebra with weights $(\mathrm{deg}\, x, \mathrm{deg}\, y)=(n,m)$ and $\beta \neq 0$, and $\nabla A$ its Beilinson algebra.
+Such an algebra $A$ is a 3-dimensional cubic AS-regular algebra by Kirkman--Musson--Passman.
+Assuming $\gcd(n, m)=1$ and $m \geq n$, we extend the previous results on the Hochschild cohomology of $\nabla A$.
+Known cases include $(n,m) = (1,1)$ (Belmans) and $(n = 1,\,m \geq 2)$ (Itaba--Ueyama).
+In this paper, we determine the dimensions of the Hochschild cohomology groups of $\nabla A$ in the remaining case $n\geq 2$ and $m\geq 2$ by explicitly constructing the projective resolution and computing the ranks of the arising representation matrices.
+As a byproduct, for $m>n>1$, we show that the derived category of the noncommutative projective scheme associated to $A$ is not equivalent to the derived category of any smooth projective surface.
+Moreover, for all $m \geq n \geq 1$, we describe the ring structure of the Hochschild cohomology group $\nabla A$ with respect to the Yoneda product.

 \subjclass[2020]{16E40, 16S38, 16E05, 18G80} \keywords{Hochschild cohomology, down-up algebras, AS-regular algebras, Beilinson algebras, noncommutative projective schemes, derived equivalences}